 California's Andrew Vaughn was the 2018 winner and had a season worthy of becoming the first repeat recipient, but alas, we still await to see if anyone will go back-to-back.
 Here are more notable facts from the history of the award:

-- Five Golden Spikes winners have been the Major League Baseball Rookie of the Year.
+- Five Golden Spikes winners have been the Major League Baseball Rookie of the Year through 2022.
 Horner was the first and is joined by Harper, Kris Bryant, Jason Jennings and Buster Posey.
-Three have won the MVP award (Bryant, Harper, and Posey), while eight have won World Series titles and 18 have made MLB All Star Game appearances.
+Three have won the MVP award (Bryant, Harper, and Posey), while eight have won World Series titles and 18 have made MLB All Star Game appearances through 2022.